CMPUT412-2019/competition4/Readme.md

 This repository contains our code for the fourth competition for [CMPUT 412, Experimental Mobile Robotics](https://www.ualberta.ca/computing-science/undergraduate-studies/course-directory/courses/experimental-mobile-robotics).
 The challenges in each competition are roughly cumulative, and so our solution builds upon our code developed for [competition 2](https://github.com/cmput412-2019/cmput412-competition2) and [competition 3](https://github.com/cmput412-2019/competition3).

 As in prior competitions, our robot (a Kobuki Turtlebot) had to run a course which demonstrated line following, shape counting and detection, AR tag detection, and navigation to pre-defined "parking squares" within the course.
-This competition added *box-pushing*: our robot was tasked with transporting a box (with an AR tag on each side) from a randomly-determined parking square to randomly-defined goal square (marked with a second AR tag).
+This competition added *box-pushing*: our robot was tasked with transporting a box (with an AR tag on each side) from a randomly-determined parking square to randomly-determined goal square (marked with a second AR tag).

 ![](images/box-pushing.jpg)